dbretty/dbretty.github.io/citrixoptimizerautomation/_posts/2023-07-22-citrix-optimizer-template-reporting.md

 New-CitrixTemplateReport -Path $Path "Bretty VMware OSOT Import.xml" -Registry -ScheduledTask -PowerShell
 ```

+The function will create a REPORT.MD file in the same directory that you run the cmdlet from.

 ### Examples Of Output

 Below are some screenshots of what you can expect to see in the report.